haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 6. We have now added the addresses where there were cholera deaths, but it is in a global coordinate system, and this can cause some problems in our analysis because it is in a different coordinate system that the other data that we are going to use.
 Let’s reproject it to the same as the study area bounding box -EPSG:32630 UTM.

-	- In the Processing Toolbox, search for "reproject" and open the *Reproject* layer tool b) Choose deathAddresses.csv as the Input layer
+	- In the Processing Toolbox, search for "reproject" and open the *Reproject layer* tool
+	- Choose deathAddresses.csv as the Input layer
-	- Set the Target CRS as the Project CRS: EPSG:32630 UTM – WGS 84 / UTM zone 30N d) Save it as a new layer, deaths_locations.shp in your file directory
+	- Set the Target CRS as the Project CRS: EPSG:32630 UTM – WGS 84 / UTM zone 30N
-	- Press Run
+	- Press Run (don't forget to make sure it is permanent after)

 - Figure 3